dsrao711/DSA-Together-HacktoberFest/twopointer/4sum/4sum.md

 - Since we need unique charachters in every subarray , we need to check if there are duplicates

 #### Condition for duplicates :
+- The next/previous element should not be equal for current element